KarenMunozI/Cyclist/README.md

 ## Prepare

-Guiding questions ● Where is your data located?
+● Where is your data located?
 The .cvs data is located in zip files in an index made available by Motivate International Inc. ● How is the data organized?
 The data is organized yearly and quarterly.
 ● Are there issues with bias or credibility in this data?
 Does your data ROCCC?
 ROCCC which stands for Reliable, Original, Comprehensive, Current, and Cited.
 The It was made available by Motivate International Inc. under [this licence](https://divvybikes.com/data-license-agreement).